JAlcocerT/JAlcocerT/content/blog/entrep-saas-custom-kb-bots.md

   {{< card link="https://gitlab.com/fossengineer1/py_stocks/-/tree/main/EDA_Mortage" title="RE Streamlit App" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for the RE Calculator" >}}
 {{< /cards >}}

+And as [commented during xmas with a friend](https://jalcocert.github.io/JAlcocerT/calculus-101/#helping-others), this can become a thing for SMB and mid companies that power the world, just that you havent heard of them.

 ## The Process to build a ChatBot Platform